ysmood/github-trending/readme.md

 1. Collect all the repositories in his or her list.

-Now we just need to do the same actions to another project from step-2 again and again until we go through all the projects.
+Now we just need to do the same actions to another project from step-2 again and again until we go through all the projects we stared.
 We add a score to a repository every time we meet it.

 Very easy isn't it?